andyl/uber_gen/README.md

-# cogen
+# UberGen

-Elixir Code Generator

-## Background

-This repo is to explore ideas for scriptable code generation in Elixir, inspired by a thread on [Elixir Forum][f].
-For now we're practicing "Readme Driven Development", gathering feedback before deciding if it's worth it to write the code.
+UberGen is a scriptable code generator for Elixir, motivated by a thread on [Elixir Forum][f].

 [f]: https://elixirforum.com/t/what-would-you-think-about-a-new-web-framework-that-extends-phoenix-with-rails-like-or-django-like-built-in-features/26371/8

-A professional Phoenix app typically uses many add-on packages - LiveView, Pow, Bamboo, and the like.
-Add-on packages often require manual configuration.
+Professional Phoenix apps typically use many add-on packages - LiveView, Pow, Bamboo, and the like.
+Add-on packages often require manual installation.

 The problem: manual install instructions can be hard to follow.
-Evidence of the
-problem: innumerable `HowTos` with eye-watering detail.
-Here are some
+Evidence of the problem: innumerable `HowTos` with complicated instructions.
+Some examples:
-examples:

-- [How to install Bootstrap on a Phoenix 1.4 project][1]
+[How to install Bootstrap on a Phoenix 1.4 project][1], [LiveView Installation][2],
-- [LiveView Installation][2]
-- [Phoenix Authentication with Pow - Part 1][3]
+[Phoenix Authentication with Pow - Part 1][3]

 [1]: https://elixirforum.com/t/what-would-you-think-about-a-new-web-framework-that-extends-phoenix-with-rails-like-or-django-like-built-in-features/26371/8
 [2]: https://github.com/phoenixframework/phoenix_live_view/blob/master/guides/introduction/installation.md